How It Works (including taking your own dental impression, warranty information, and defects/wear policy)

 Q: If I order a night guard and the fit isn’t right what are my options??

-A: You can return it for a refund or we will continue to work with you to your satisfaction.
+A: You can return it for a refund or we will continue to work with you to your satisfaction (within 90 days of receiving the appliance).

 Q: What happens if I wear the night guard for a few months and then need to have a filling put in?